slateci/slateci.github.io/_docs/concepts/organizational-roles/groups.md

 ---

 A community of researchers from a science domain on a SLATE platform.
-The SLATE Virtual Organization (VO) is the root of trust and authorization for a community working on a SLATE platform.
-The SLATE VO is also the unit of resource allocation for SLATE edge clusters.
+The SLATE Group is the root of trust and authorization for a community working on a SLATE platform.
+The SLATE Group is also the unit of resource allocation for SLATE edge clusters.
 For purpose of SLATE, we consider only the members that play a role in creating the computing infrastructure (i.e. develop/install/maintain software, manage data quality/storage/transfer, …)